bmancini55/building-lightning/src/chapter_1.md

 );
 ```

 From this you will see that we render a single component, `<LayoutScene>`.
-It lives inside the `client/src/scenes/layout`.
+It lives inside `client/src/scenes/layout`.
 Inside this folder is where we define things related to our application layout.

 The `LayoutScene` component is also where we use `react-router` to define our various scenes based on the URL path.